nick42d/youtui/README.md

 \* get artist is partially implemented only
 - only returns albums and songs

+\* get history is partially implemented only
+- does not return a date, and remove from history feedback items are not generated.

 # Additional information
 See the wiki for additional information